Large Language Models as Optimization Controllers: Adaptive Continuation for SIMP Topology Optimization: Related Work

 \section{Related Work}

-This section reviews prior work in four areas that directly motivate and contextualise the present contribution: SIMP topology optimization and continuation strategies (\cref{sec:rw_simp}), machine learning applied to topology optimization (\cref{sec:rw_ml}), Bayesian optimization and dynamic algorithm configuration for solver hyperparameters (\cref{sec:rw_hpo}), and large language models as optimization agents (\cref{sec:rw_llm}).
+This section reviews prior work in four areas that directly motivate and contextualize the present contribution: SIMP topology optimization and continuation strategies (Sect.~\ref{sec:rw_simp}), machine learning applied to topology optimization (Sect.~\ref{sec:rw_ml}), Bayesian optimization and dynamic algorithm configuration for solver hyperparameters (Sect.~\ref{sec:rw_hpo}), and large language models as optimization agents (Sect.~\ref{sec:rw_llm}).
 Throughout, we highlight the gap that the present work fills: no prior method has used a learned agent to jointly and adaptively control all four continuation parameters ($\penal$, $\betaH$, $\rmin$, $\dmove$) of the three-field \SIMP{} formulation on a per-iteration basis.